 - Are you holding space for others in some way, and longing for support to do that more elegantly and easefully?

 - Are you inspired by 8 Shields events like Art of Mentoring and Nature Culture Regeneration, or other nature-based and personal development work?

 Threading through the seasons of the year by design, so that people can use the online experience to weave nature into their everyday lives, Bringing It Home is ideal for those looking for nature based personal development, community building and ways of developing their leadership skills.

 We are running some free Introductory Calls about the course, to help you to meet us, get an experience of the course and find out more.
 If you are not able to attend an introductory call, or if you prefer a one-on-one conversation, we are offering free 20 min ‘discovery calls.’
 Contact us here to arrange.

-New this year – we are adding a new strand to Bringing It Home, called Ecological Homecoming.
+Ecological Homecoming is included as a part of Bringing It Home.
 These 8 sets of 2 evening calls are designed to inspire and support you to use time-tested deep nature connection core routines in your life to grow your connection to your place and all the life around you.
 Everyone taking Bringing It Home attends these evening calls, but Ecological Homecoming is also available as a standalone course by itself more details

 Hosted by experienced facilitators Peter Cow and Sky Maria Buitenhuis, with the support of inspirational Guest Facilitators, these rich journeys home will help 8 Shields practices and insights take deep root in you and your life, bringing connection and cultural healing to you and your people.